Enhancement of an Unruh-DeWitt battery performance through quadratic environmental coupling: Relativistic effects on the Unruh-DeWitt battery parameters

-First, considering the linear coupling case, we use the expressions for the coefficients $A,\,B$, and $C$ for the non-relativistic limit, given in eq.\eqref{ABC_Nonrelativistic} in eq.(s) (\ref{Bloch}, \ref{Bloch_Norm}).
-The components of the Bloch vector and its norm can be recast as
+In this case, we use the expressions for the coefficients $\mathcal{A},\,\mathcal{B}$, and $\mathcal{C}$ for the non-relativistic limit.
+These expressions are given in Appendix \ref{app:A} in eq.~\eqref{ABC_Nonrelativistic}.
+Using eq.~\eqref{ABC_Nonrelativistic} in eq.(s) (\ref{l_Bloch}, \ref{l_Bloch_Norm}), the components of the Bloch vector and its norm can be recast as

 and

 where